-The ever expanding domiciliary service provided by Harpenden Mencap and managed by Andy Butterfield, supports 17 adults with learning disabilities.
-Some of which reside within our purpose built building; Pine Court and others that are supported from their own homes within the community.
+The ever-expanding domiciliary service provided by Harpenden Mencap and managed by Claire Wilson, supports 17 adults with learning disabilities.
+Some of which reside within our purpose-built building; Pine Court and others that are supported from their own homes within the community.

 All our clients are supported to be active in the local community and are encouraged to be as independent as possible, emboldened to make their own choices and positive risk taking is promoted.

 Although Harpenden Mencap’s domiciliary service at present provides services to people with a learning disability they may (based on an ability to meet an individual's needs) be commissioned to provide services to people with a physical disability or any disability associated to a learning disability such as early onset of dementia.